-It’s not uncommon during the super pregnant phase, to wake up several times during the night with a sudden urgency to pee.
+It’s not uncommon during the super pregnant phase, to wake up several times during the night with a sudden urge to pee.
 Hopefully, she is one of the lucky ones who can fall right back to sleep.

 5. She waddles when she walks.